samzdunski/tellingstorieswithdata/README.md

 ## About Me

-I am a 2nd year MSPPM student who is very excited to learn more in this class!
-I use he/him pronouns.
-I'm not used to this style of schooling.
-I'm used to more policy focused courses and work, but I certainly need to branch out.
-I never thought I'd be the type of person who needs to make a GitHub.
-I'm also from Erie, PA.
-I love the city I'm from, and would suggest anyone in the Pittsburgh area should go up and visit for a day!

-## What I Hope to Learn

-- How to frame data in the best way to tell the story I need to
-- The best use of colors possible
-- How to use Tableau and other graphic-making platforms
+I am a 2nd year MSPPM student at Carnegie Mellon University and I use he/him pronouns.
+This work is from my "Telling Stories with Data" class, where I learned how to create compelling naratives using data visualizations.
+I enjoy going through these projects because you can see how much I've grown.
+My first visualizations were rough, but I'm really content with my final shorthand and the narrative it had built.
+This class taught me a lot about what gains the human attention, how to hold it, and to make sure your audience is with you the whole way.
+I'm now confident I can build compelling data visualizations in the future!

+Feel free to look at my progress.
+Don't judge too hard on the first visualization!

 # Portfolio